Nagueshi

-Nagueshi or Nagesh is a form of Lord Shiva worshipped by Konkani Hindus in India.
+Nagueshi or Nagesh is a form of the Hindu god Shiva worshipped by Konkani Hindus of the Gaud Saraswat Brahmin community in India.
 The temple lies in verdant surroundings in the Ponda district of Goa.
 Unlike many other Hindu temples of Goa which were shifted out of the Velha Conquistas the Nagueshi Temple is at its original place.
 It has, however, been renovated a number of times.
 It is located in Bandode village, Ponda, North Goa district.
-The temple has recently banned entry of foreigners into the temple citing objectionable dressing and conduct as the reason.